1. Introduction#

 (from the Python language kernel perspective).

-2.71828 # input a number (here: the same as print(2.71828))
+2.71828 # input a number; here: the same as print(2.71828)

 ## [1] 2.7183

-length(2.71828) # it is a vector featuring one element
+length(2.71828) # it is a vector with one element

 ## [1] 1